surfman100/coding-documentation/database/database-recovery.md

 up to 4 readable replicas in different regions
 RPO - a few seconds
-Readable Secondary replicas *in the same region* - create on a different server Good for scale out, not for DR
+Readable Secondary replicas *in the same region* - create on a different server Good for scale out, not for DR, Good for HA (data center goes down)

 **auto failover**
 auto failover or customer initiated.